fm4dd/security/readme.md

 [smbscan](smbscan): Windows file sharing is the most common way for file exchange between users in a office network.
 Security however usually is lost in everyday use.
 As a result, sensitive files get shared with everyone.
 This simple Java program can run anywhere to identify open file shares, and determines whats is behind them.
 The automation supports a quicker idenitifcation of security problems, and speeds up the lock down of sensitive information.

 ![](smbscan/images/smbscan-example.png)

+### Get-SymantecDefinitionDate

+[symantec-def-date](symantec-def-date): There are situations were its crucial to know if the antivirus protection is in place, and to check that the configuration includes the exact virus signature that ensures protection from a specific threat.
+The Antivirus management tools can do that certainly, but in a outsourced world work goes to the cheapest place, which then turns out to be unable to do even simple tasks.
+Time again we are left with nothing else but our laptops, and this script does its job in a pinch.

+<pre>D:\code\VB>cscript Get-SymantecDefinitionDate.vbs 10.253.28.102
+Microsoft (R) Windows Script Host Version 5.8 Copyright (C) Microsoft Corporation.
+All rights reserved.

+Host: 127.0.0.1 Symantec Endpoint Protection AV Pattern File Date: 2017-11-08 Revision: 6</pre>

 ### Notes